The anatomy of a compliance self-audit

 e2open also provides the ability for companies to self-audit, enabling internal planners to set up an audit plan with templates to capture the results and highlight areas where processes are weak.

-Customs authorities all around the world are signaling their stricter stance, putting companies of all sizes at higher risk for an audit.
-The increasing number of audits conducted, plus the intensified penalties and cost, make it essential for companies to be on their toes.
+Customs authorities worldwide are signaling their stricter stance, putting companies of all sizes at higher risk for an audit.
+The increasing number of audits conducted, plus the intensified penalties and costs, make it essential for companies to be on their toes.

 We invite you to Learn More about the e2open global trade management suite of applications.